shukhratutaboev/shukhratutaboev/README.md

 # Hi there, I'm Shukhrat 👋

-> A software engineer building awesome web back/front stuff using .NET tech-stack at `Ilmhub`.
+> A software engineer building awesome web back/front stuff using .NET tech-stack at `UZCARD`.
 A loving son to a loving mother.
 <br/><br/><br/>

 <p align="end">